Oat Growers Association (POGA) Projects as of February 2018.

 - Comparison of Quality among International Oat Sources is led by Dr. Nancy Ames at AAFC.
 The objective of the project is to conduct a direct comparison of quality between oats sourced from several major oat-producing countries.
 This information will provide the oat industry around the world with valuable marketing information, identify possible advantages for Canadian oats, and could help direct breeding priorities for Canadian oats.
 This project, if successful, will demonstrate that Canada leads the world in beta-glucan and/or fibre and/or protein content for oats.
 Beta-glucan is a key factor for oat millers as they must reach a level of at least 4% in order to label their products with the heart healthy claim in the USA.
 Fibre and protein are beneficial for consumers attempting to lose weight, and since obesity is on the rise in many countries there is a push for more high-fibre and high-protein foods.
-If these results are positive we can demonstrate to countries like China and India why they should purchase Canadian oats.
+If these results are positive, we can demonstrate to countries like China and India why they should purchase Canadian oats.

-- Development of the Mexican Oat Market for Canadian Oats led by Emerging Ag: Mexico is the third largest importer of oats globally and several other Latin American countries who import oats could offer additional opportunity for Canadian exports.
-A long term strategy for POGA is to make use of the proximity to these markets and build on the strong Canadian reputation for products in Mexico which would support the efforts to differentiate Canadian oats.
+- Development of the Mexican Oat Market for Canadian Oats led by Emerging Ag: Mexico is the third largest importer of oats globally and several other Latin American countries who import oats could offer additional opportunities for Canadian exports.
+A long-term strategy for POGA is to make use of the proximity to these markets and build on the strong Canadian reputation for products in Mexico which would support the efforts to differentiate Canadian oats.
 This project focuses on diversification of Canadian oat exports to Mexico.
 The activities aim to increase per capita consumption of oats; increase Canadian oat exports to Mexico and increase consumer awareness of the health benefits of oats.

 - Transportation Project conducted by Emerging Ag: This project consists of continued work on the Canadian Transportation Act Review with the goal of improving the relationship between POGA and the transportation industry, increased export opportunities to international markets and impediment identification for better use of all modes of transportation.
 In addition, this project aims to find industry approved solutions from industry representatives on how the grain industry can work with the transportation industry for better service, more efficiency, higher volumes and better rates.

-- North American Oats Marketing Campaign "Oats Everyday" led by Suckerpunch: This project will work to position oats as a tasty, versatile and healthy food ingredient in the USA market.
+- American Oats Marketing Campaign “Oats Everyday” led by Suckerpunch: This project will work to position oats as a tasty, versatile and healthy food ingredient in the USA market.
 It will focus on small dietary changes to incorporate oats, highlighting oat benefits to consumers, as well as ways to easily and quickly substitute oats into recipes for tasty and healthy results.
 There will be weekly recipe releases, professionally prepared, photographed and supported by a video illustrating the recipe preparation, as well as tips and techniques to utilize oats in many different ways.
-The campaign will utilize a website, as well as Facebook and Instagram as their primary social media channels.
+The campaign will utilize a website, as well as Facebook, Pinterest and Instagram as their primary social media channels.